-- 8.4.1 Where an employee, in accordance with the Parental Leave Test Case decision, seeks to vary their workload that person can nominate the length of time they wish the variation to continue up to a maximum period of 5 years, before reverting to her/his previous load. - 8.4.2 An employee who seeks to vary their workload will place that request in writing and give it to their supervisor. - 8.4.3 The variation of load, if agreed to, must be confirmed in writing and: - (a) Outline the variation; - (b) Clearly state the period of time; and - (c) Be signed by the employee and a representative of the employer. - 8.4.4 Unless the employee seeks to vary that arrangement in writing, and provides 12 weeks notice, the employee will be offered reversion to the previous employment level at the time nominated.
+- (a) Where an employee, in accordance with the Parental Leave Test Case decision, seeks to vary their workload that person can nominate the length of time they wish the variation to continue up to a maximum period of 5 years, before reverting to her/his previous load. - (b) An employee who seeks to vary their workload will place that request in writing and give it to their supervisor.

+(c) The variation of load, if agreed to, must be confirmed in writing and:

+- (i) Outline the variation; - (ii) Clearly state the period of time; and - (iii) Be signed by the employee and a representative of the employer. - (d) Unless the employee seeks to vary that arrangement in writing, and provides 12 weeks' notice, the employee will be offered reversion to the previous employment level at the time nominated.

-9. PROFESSIONAL DEVELOPMENT
+13. ADDITIONAL PROFESSIONAL DEVELOPMENT

-- 9.1 In addition to the provisions contained in the Award, the following provisions shall also apply. - 9.2 A full-time employee in his/her first or second year of employment and who is undertaking a course of training approved by the employer or required by the Teachers' Registration Board can utilise up to 120 hours of direct learning in a calendar year for the purpose of completing the course without having to 'make-up' such time.
+- (a) In addition to the provisions contained in the Award, the following provisions shall apply. - (b) A full-time employee in his/her first or second year of employment and who is undertaking a course of training approved by the employer or required by the Teachers' Registration Board can utilise up to 120 hours of direct learning in a calendar year for the purpose of completing the course without having to 'make-up' such time.
 This can include workshops, classes or other activities.
 These hours may be utilised to accommodate a block release such as for a workshop.
-For the purpose of this provision, a course of training that would be approved is the Certificate IV in Training & Assessment, the Diploma of Training and Assessment or the Bachelor of Education (Applied Learning).

-9.3 For practicum purposes, those teachers undertaking the Bachelor of Education (Applied Learning) will be able to access part of the 100 hours set aside for development activities.
+For the purpose of this provision, a course of training that would be approved is the Certificate IV in Training & Assessment, the Diploma of Training and Assessment or the Bachelor of Education (Applied Learning). - (c) For practicum purposes, those teachers undertaking the Bachelor of Education (Applied Learning) will be able to access part of the 100 hours set aside for development activities.

-10. PERSONAL LEAVE
+14. PERSONAL LEAVE